kemillymotta/java-crud-clean-architecture/README.md

-# ✅ Java To Do CLI
+# ✅ Java To Do List

 A simple command-line To Do List application built with Java.
 Manage your tasks directly from the terminal — add, list, update, delete, and mark tasks as done.